baltkrievs/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/03 - Implement and Manage Storage (az-100-02).md

 1. Close the **Cloud Shell** prompt at the bottom of the portal.

- > **Note**: The command command executes asynchronously (as determined by the --nowait parameter), so it might take a few minutes before all of the resource groups are removed.
+ > **Note**: The command executes asynchronously (as determined by the --nowait parameter), so it might take a few minutes before all of the resource groups are removed.

  > **Note**: You might have to rerun the command if the resources are not deleted after the first run.